kenatibm/MadridLabDocumentation/workbooks/Intro/README.md

 Once you clone the repo you will notice the following directories :

--   **AdapterServices** - This folder contains the MFP adapter project for implementing the back-end integration code.
+-   **AdapterServices** - This folder contains the MFF adapter project for implementing the back-end integration code.

 -   **IBMEmployeeApp** - This folder contains the user interface project built using the [Ionic framework](http://ionicframework.com).